The Science of Clinical Outcome Assessment (COA) in Medical Product Development—An Intensive Online Educational Series

 - Elektra Papadopoulos, MD, MPH, US Food and Drug Administration

-- Eleanor Perfetto, PhD, MS, University of Maryland School of Pharmacy
+- Eleanor Perfetto, BS, PhD, MS, University of Maryland School of Pharmacy

 - Ester Villalonga Olives, PhD, MsC, University of Maryland School of Pharmacy